h4ck3rm1k3/zookeepr-chef/README.md

 ## Converge

 now you can run converge :

     bundle exec knife zero converge 'name:test' -a fqdn --ssh-user vagrant --sudo

+If you make any changes, run the upload :

+    bundle exec  knife cookbook upload application

 # Sources